DzoT00/Light-Anti-Cheat-Windows/README.md

 - Anti Memory Dump

  # How to Use
 1. Drag the Light Anti-Cheat prefab into your Scene
- 2. Create a new Script and name it something like OnCheatDetected.
-In this class you want to add a Method called Detected.
-Now you can do whatever you want when a cheat was detected, for example kick the player out of the match.
-3. Assign the method on the CheatDetectedEvent from the AntiCheatComponent script.
 4. Build your game with Il2cpp.
 5. Copy the Light Anti-Cheat.exe file into your build game folder.
 6. Done!

 # Contact
-Discord: polaryyoutube#2332
+Discord: polaryyoutube#2332 Or BluntMan420#4200